A stratified homotopy hypothesis: Constructible bundles

 commutes, where the bottom arrow is the standard inclusion.
 This is our approximate solution indicated earlier.
 This implies that the restriction $X_{|\sB_R(0)}\to \sB_R(0)$ is a fiber bundle.
 Because the collection $\{\sB_R(0)\mid R>0\}$ is an open cover of $\RR^i$, we conclude that $X\to \RR^i$ is a fiber bundle.
 This proves~(1).

 \end{proof}

-\begin{prop} The composition of conically smooth maps $ X\ra Y\ra Z$ is a constructible bundle if both $X\ra Y$ and $Y\ra Z$ are constructible bundles.
+\begin{prop} The composition of conically smooth maps $ X\ra Y\ra Z$ is a weakly constructible bundle if both $X\ra Y$ and $Y\ra Z$ are weakly constructible bundles.
+If, furthermore, $X\ra Y$ and $Y\ra Z$ are constructible bundles, then the composite $X\ra Z$ is a constructible bundle.

-\end{prop} \begin{proof} Using Lemma~\ref{to-R}, we need only verify that, for each stratum $X_p\subset X$, the restriction of the composite $X_p\ra Z$ is constructible.
+\end{prop} \begin{proof} We first show that the composite $X\ra Z$ is a weakly constructible bundle.
+Using Lemma~\ref{to-R}, we need only verify that, for each stratum $X_p\subset X$, the restriction of the composite $X_p\ra Z$ is weakly constructible.
 From the definition of conically smooth maps, this composition factors as a composition through strata: $X_p\to Y_q \to Z_r$.
 By assumption, each of these factored maps is a fiber bundle among smooth manifolds.
 The result follows because the composition of smooth fiber bundles is again a smooth fiber bundle.

+Now, assuming $X\ra Y$ and $Y\ra Z$ are constructible bundles, we show further that $X\ra Z$ is constructible.
+By base change along a basic neighborhood in $Z$, we can assume $Z$ has finite depth.
+We prove this by induction on the depth of $Z$.
+The depth zero case is immediate, since the composite of fiber bundles is again a fiber bundle.
+For the inductive step, let $Z_r\subset Z$ be any stratum.
+We have a commutative diagram

+factoring the map in question as a composite of constructible bundles.
+Since the depth has decreased, the inductive hypothesis implies that the composite map is a constructible bundle.

 \end{proof}